Skip to main content

 What are the requirements to homeschool in Ohio?

-Ohio requires you to send a written notification to the superintendent of your local school district within five days of beginning home education, and by August 30 each year after that.
-Your notice must include your name, address, your child's name, and an assurance that you will teach the required subjects: English language arts, math, science, history, government, and social studies.
-There are no teacher qualification requirements and no mandatory assessments.
+Under ORC §3321.042 (effective October 2023), you must send a written notification to your local school district superintendent within five days of beginning home education, and by August 30 each year thereafter.
+The notice must include your name, address, your child's name, and an assurance you will teach the required subjects: English language arts, math, science, history, government, and social studies.
+There are no teacher qualifications, no mandatory testing, and no curriculum approval required.

-Do homeschool kids have to take state tests in Ohio?
+Do homeschoolers have to take standardized tests in Ohio?

-No. Under Ohio's current law (ORC §3321.042, effective October 2023), there is no requirement for homeschooled students to take standardized tests or submit any form of assessment to their school district.
-The previous assessment requirement was eliminated with the repeal of Ohio Administrative Code 3301-34.
+No. Under the current law (ORC §3321.042), there is no requirement for homeschooled students to take standardized tests or submit any form of assessment.
+The previous assessment requirement was eliminated when Ohio Administrative Code 3301-34 was repealed in October 2023.
+Many families still test voluntarily using the Iowa Assessments, Stanford Achievement Test, or CAT to track progress, but this is entirely optional.

+No. Ohio has no teacher qualification requirements for homeschool parents.
+You do not need a college degree, a teaching certificate, or even a high school diploma to legally homeschool your child.
+This applies under the current ORC §3321.042 framework.

 Yes.
-Ohio has no teacher qualification requirements for homeschool parents.
-You do not need a college degree, a teaching certificate, or even a high school diploma to legally homeschool your child in Ohio.

-Ohio does allow homeschooled students to participate in public school extracurricular activities, including sports.
-However, the student typically must meet academic assessment requirements similar to those of enrolled students and may need to be partially enrolled at the public school.
-Check with your local district for specific policies.
+Ohio allows homeschooled students to participate in public school extracurricular activities, including sports.
+The student typically must meet academic eligibility requirements similar to those of enrolled students and may need to be partially enrolled at their resident public school.
+Policies can vary by district, so contact your local school's athletic director for specific requirements.